colindean/talks/document_workflow/document_workflow.md

 more than six thousand software professionals.
-We run a coworking space in which we (normally) hold Meetups, and we run some conferences you may have heard of, like Abstractions and Heartifacts which is this week.
-Check out heartifacts.codeandsupply.co for more information about our conference on mental health and community building for software professionals.
+We run a coworking space in which we (normally) hold Meetups, and we run some conferences you may have heard of, like Abstractions and Heartifacts.
 :::

 ---